BASEBALL CARDS 1900

 In 1896, the American Tobacco Company launched its famous “T206” series, which is considered one of the most iconic sets of early baseball cards.
 For the first time, cards were included in every pack of cigarettes rather than randomly inserted as promotional items.
 This ensured that nearly every baseball fan had access to complete sets.
 The “T206” cards featured intricate color illustrations of players and were printed on high quality card stock, a major upgrade from the simple photographs used on earlier baseball cards.
 The “T206” set helped transform baseball cards from a novelty to a serious collecting hobby.

-Read also: 1990 BASEBALL BUBBLE GUM CARDS
+Read also: MOST VALUABLE BASEBALL CARDS FROM 90s

 By 1900, several major tobacco companies were actively competing to produce baseball cards including American Tobacco with their “T206” set and the Sweet Caporal cigarette brand from British-American Tobacco.
 Two new non-tobacco companies also entered the baseball card market that year – the Boston American League Baseball Club and the Candy manufacturer Goodwin & Company.